What are the French citizenship by marriage requirements in 2026?

 Who Qualifies for French Citizenship Through Marriage

-Many clients ask us, “Can I get French citizenship by marriage?” — and the answer is yes, but not automatically.
-While French citizenship through marriage is a recognized path under French nationality law, strict legal requirements apply.
-Simply marrying a French national doesn’t guarantee citizenship; it’s only the beginning of a formal legal process.
+Many clients ask us, “Can I get French citizenship by marriage?”
+The answer is yes, provided the legal eligibility conditions are fully met.
+While French citizenship through marriage is a recognized pathway under French nationality law, applicants must satisfy specific procedural and documentary requirements.
+Marriage to a French national marks the starting point of a formal legal process that involves administrative review and verification.

 To obtain French citizenship through marriage, the spouse must: